 PURPOSE

 The purpose of the grants program is to support LAUC members’ research activities.
-Research funds allow UC librarians a unique opportunity to engage in scholarly research and creative activity that enhances our contributions to the University and to our profession.
+Research funds allow UC librarians a unique opportunity to engage in scholarly research and creative activity that enhances our contributions to the University and our profession.

 TYPES OF GRANTS